 Financial Regulatory Commission of Mongolia is a founding member of ECAPI, AFI's newest regional initiative.

 Central Bank of the Russian Federation, also known as Bank of Russia, co-hosted the 2018 GPF at its southern city of Sochi.

 The National Bank of Tajikistan is central issuance reserve bank of the Republic of Tajikistan and it is ownership of the Republic of Tajikistan.
 The National Bank of Tajikistan is underreporting of Majlisi Oli Majlisi Namoyandagon of the Republic of Tajikistan (lower chamber of Parliament).

 Banco Central de la República Argentina recently hosted a training event for members in Latin America and the Caribbean to learn about DFS policies and regulations for financial inclusion.

 Banca de las Oportunidades is a policy of the National Government of Colombia whose main objective is to promote access to credit and other financial services to the unbanked Colombian population, specially to the low-income families, micro and medium-sized enterprises and entrepreneurs.

 Based in San Jose, Superintendencia General de Entidades Financieras de Costa Rica hosted last year's FILAC regional meeting.
 An active member of the AFI network, the head of the supervisory institution is also on AFI's board of directors.

-Joinining AFI in July 2021, The Superintendencia de Bancos de la República Dominicana has the function to carry out he supervision of financial intermediation entities in the Dominican Republic.
+Joining AFI in July 2021, the Superintendencia de Bancos de la República Dominicana supervises financial intermediation entities in the Dominican Republic.